 - develop a commitment to continuing education and professional development.

 If there are additional questions that you may have about Appalachian State University’s Master of Science Degree (M.S.) in Speech-Language Pathology, please write or call.
-In addition to discussing the program with you, we would be happy to arrange a visit to campus so that you may meet with individual faculty and students.
-We conduct these tours and meetings one Friday a month.
 If you are interested in a quality program that offers you the opportunity to work with an exceptional faculty and outstanding students from all regions of the United States, please consider submitting an application.

 Edwin Duncan Hall, Room 124